How to Maintain Your EcoPure, Whirlpool or Kenmore Water Softener

 - Wait until salt levels are low

-- Open the brine well cover
+- Remove the brine well cover

-- Press and hold the recharge button for 3 seconds
+- Press and hold the recharge button for 3 seconds (to manually regenerate the system)

 - Wait 2 hours before using your water